Project start date: April 2019

-The Immersive Learning Network (iLRN) has partnered with IEEE and EDUCAUSE to create The State of XR and Immersive Learning, a project that will combine a systematic review and synthesis of the scholarly evidence and knowledge base on XR and immersive learning with a Delphi-inspired environmental scanning and forecasting exercise in the vein of the well-known Horizon Project.
+The Immersive Learning Network (iLRN) has partnered with IEEE ICICLE, EDUCAUSE, and the Consortium for School Networking (CoSN) to create The State of XR and Immersive Learning, a project that will combine a systematic review and synthesis of the scholarly evidence and knowledge base on XR and immersive learning with a Delphi-inspired environmental scanning and forecasting exercise in the vein of the well-known Horizon Project.

 The goals of the project are to: